wescale/kubernetes-formation/Day-1_Containers/8-podman/README.md

-# Hands-on : from Docker to Podman
+# Exercise 8: from Docker to Podman

 Click the button below to start the demonstration.